-Figure 6 represents the scheme of the electron microscope in the special configuration able to change the representation from a Cartesian to an angular basis.
-The device has already been demonstrated experimentally (Tavabi et al., 2021).
-Two coupled phase holograms or two equivalent electrostatic phase elements are placed in the microscope.
-The sorter 1 (S1) transforms the OAM in exit-wave from azimuthal coordinate to linear transverse coordinate, where the sorter 2 (S2) located in the diffraction plane of S1 corrects the phase distortion caused by S1 (Pozzi et al., 2020).
+phase elements are placed in the microscope.
+The sorter 1 (S1) transforms the OAM in exit wave from azimuthal coordinate to linear transverse coordinate, where the sorter 2 (S2) located in the diffraction plane of S1 corrects the phase distortion caused by S1 (Pozzi et al., 2020).
 The only additional element described here is the projection element (S3) that permits to implement any measurement scheme.
 Figure 7 shows the new representation of the protein.
-Most of the information is located on the OAM axis (l), thus producing a compact representation of the protein.
+Most of the information is located on the OAM axis (l) , thus producing a compact representation of the protein.
 For example, the presence or absence of rotational symmetry could be directly recognized on this axis.
-Given prior knowledge about the (lowresolution) structure of the model, the quantum sorter can be used to identify the presence of that molecule when a STEM beam is scanned over it.
-The capability to discriminate two different protein models using the quantum sorter was recently analyzed in Troiani et al. (2020) within the general framework of quantum state discrimination.
+Given prior knowledge about the (low-resolution) structure of the model, the quantum sorter can be used to identify the presence of that molecule when a STEM beam is scanned over it.
+The capability to discriminate two different protein models using the quantum sorter was recently analyzed by Troiani et al. (2020) within the general framework of quantum state discrimination.
 For two given proteins, and for the two corresponding wavefunctions of the scattered electrons, one can derive the observable that maximizes the discrimination probability.
-Once the measurement scheme has been implemented, the approach consists of assigning each pixel of the image representation in the OAM space to the model A or B based on a maximum likelihood criterion.
+Once the measurement scheme has been implemented, the approach consists of assigning each pixel of the image representation in the OAM space to the model A or B based on a maximum-likelihood criterion.
 The a priori probability for an electron to be measured in that pixel was calculated based on the two protein models.
 A merit factor was established by calculating how many electrons are required in order for the probability of identifying the protein to exceed a given threshold, say 95%.
 It was found by numerical simulation that an optimal measurement scheme could be constructed by modifying the angular basis by an appropriate projector on a new custom basis (Troiani et al., 2020).
-When this strategy is applied, the number of electrons necessary for discrimination would be far less than 1 e-/Å2 (3.7 MGy).
+When this strategy is applied, the number of electrons necessary for discrimination would be far less than $1 e^- \mathring{A}^{-2}$ (3.7 MGy).
 Scanning the sample in advance with such a low fluence would allow identification of the location of specific proteins of interest, while preserving most of the sample lifetime for subsequent imaging by conventional means.